josephernest/vversioning/README.md

 User B: *"I want to be able to see the different versions of my code even if no software like git is installed (ex: using my parents' computer)."*

 User C: *"My project is just a single file.
-I don't want to use a complex versioning system for this."*
+I don't want to use a complex versioning system for this.
+How can I archive the versions?"*

-Here are some **dirty but working** solutions.
+Here is a **dirty but working** solution.

 ## **vversioning** for single-file projects